sporkjester/sporkinfo/README.md

-<p>this account is for me to keep my toyhouse and rentry wips n such, one day i'll branch out. :]</p>
+<p>this account is for me to keep my toyhouse and rentry wips n such, don't expect much</p>